 I used the Japanese egg tofu in this recipe.
 You may choose other types of tofu that you like.
 If you use tofu that looks soft, cut it into slices carefully, then coated them with cornstarch and pan-fried in a pan.
 The cornstarch will form a crust to protect the tofu from breaking.

-It is not necessary to coat with cornstarch if the tofu is firm enough to withstand light stirring and mixing.
+It is unnecessary to coat with cornstarch if the tofu is firm enough to withstand light stirring and mixing.

-Very soft tofu is not suitable for this recipe since it will break while cooking.
+Very soft tofu is not suitable for braised tofu recipes since it will break while cooking.

 2. Choose the vegetables and mushrooms that you like

-You can choose any type of mushroom that you like.
+You can choose any mushroom that you like.
 However, Chinese dried mushrooms are nearly present in all other similar recipes.

 You can use the fresh shiitake mushrooms instead of the dried shiitake mushrooms, but the dry one is more aromatic.
 Besides that, enoki, king oyster, button, and straw mushrooms are the ideal choices.
 Substitute with other mushrooms available locally will not affect the outcome of this dish.

 Soak the dried shitake mushrooms until they are adequately hydrated.
-It may take an hour or much longer, depends on the size and thickness of the mushrooms.
+It may take an hour or much longer, depending on the size and thickness of the mushrooms.

 Cloud fungus 云耳 is another ingredient regularly included in this recipe.
 It looks similar to wood fungus 木耳 but is smaller and thinner.
 Before you use it, soak it until it is hydrated and expanded fully, then cook it like other vegetables.

 Pluck away both ends of the snow peas, and pull out the tough string that runs along its side.
 Add the snow peas only after braising to keep it crunchy.

 The combination of the vegetables is endless.
-You can also add baby corns, celery, bamboo shoots, cabbage and other vegetables that are in season.
-The various flavor from the mushrooms and vegetables will concentrate to become a braising liquid, make it astonishingly delicious and enjoyable.
+You can also add baby corns, celery, bamboo shoots, cabbage, and other vegetables that are in season.
+The various flavor from the mushrooms and vegetables will concentrate to become a braising liquid, making it astonishingly delicious and enjoyable.

 3. The seasonings for the braising liquid